 Recognizing the central importance of local governments to our region's future, ON TO 2050 will have a particular focus on increasing municipal capacity, making fiscally sound development decisions, and investing in infrastructure to support that development.
 Development on agricultural, natural, and other open lands at the fringes of the region can be important to achieving community goals, but may also result in decreased market viability for agricultural uses, consumption and degradation of natural assets, and increased costs associated with constructing and maintaining new infrastructure and services.
 As a complement to ON TO 2050's continued emphasis on reinvestment in infill areas, ON TO 2050 will recommend that municipalities consider both the short- and long-term fiscal impacts of development and infrastructure expansion at the edge of the region's developed area.
-LTA may target planning assistance toward rural locations with high potential for growth to help communities strategically plan for conservation or sensitive development in these locations.
+LTA may target planning assistance toward rural locations.
 The plan will also promote the use of conservation design, water supply coordination, and other environmentally sensitive practices when development occurs in such locations, as well as the conservation of high quality natural areas across the region.